 Sewing a facing onto a garment neckline can be a tricky task, especially if you want to achieve a perfect and professional join across the top of a zip at the centre back.
-In my latest video and blog post I share the tips and techniques that I teach in my classes.
-Link to YouTube video.
+In my latest video and blog post I share the tips and techniques that I teach in my classes: How To: Sewing a Facing (with invisible zipper).

 To enable you to attach a facing onto a garment you will need to have sewn up the required seams (generally shoulders and centre back) to create a circle around the neck.
 The neckline of the garment will need to be stabilised to prevent stretching, complete a stay stitch (stitch length 1.5mm in the seam allowance (1/2″ (1.2cm))) or use strips of fusible interfacing around the neck edge.